Home/How Accurate Is AssemblyAI?

 Beyond WER: Where "Accurate" Breaks Down

 A transcript can score 94% on WER and still misname every meeting attendee — names are a rounding error in word counts but the thing you actually search for.
 AssemblyAI is unusual in publishing its own entity-level failure rates, which makes an honest assessment possible.
-These are vendor-run numbers; treat them as best-case.
+These are vendor-run numbers on Universal-3 Pro (measured before its July 2026 deprecation); AssemblyAI has not published equivalent per-metric figures for Universal-3.5 Pro.
+Treat them as best-case indicators of the U-3 generation family.

 Missed Entity Rate — person/company names13.1%Roughly 1 in 8 named entities still missed or misrendered — vendor-claimed to be about half competitors' rate